afterpay/sdk-android/README.md

 Each merchant has configuration specific to their account which is accessible from the `/configuration` API endpoint.
 This configuration is used by the SDK for rendering UI components and is applied globally using the [`Afterpay.setConfiguration`][docs-configuration] method.

 The following sample demonstrates how the SDK can be configured using the data supplied by the Afterpay API.
+It is up to you to decide how to best supply the locale which will determine the terms and conditions provided and currency formatting of the SDK.

 ```kotlin
 val configuration = api.getConfiguration()